How do humans succeed in tasks like proving Fermat's Theorem or predicting the Higgs boson?

 I, at that time, was extremely excited by some other work of Kolmogorov.\\ He (and independently Ray Solomonoff) used the Turing's Universal Algorithm for an\\ optimal definition of informational complexity, randomness, and some other related concepts.

-I noted that similar constructions allow defining an optimal up to a constant factor\\ algorithm for a problem now called Tiling, and therefore for any search problem,\\ as they all have a straightforward reduction to Tiling.
+I noted that similar constructions yield an optimal up to a constant factor\\ algorithm for a problem now called Tiling, and therefore for any search problem,\\ as they all have a straightforward reduction to Tiling.

-To my shagreen, Kolmogorov was not impressed with the concept of optimality,\\ saw it as too abstract for the issue at hand.\\ But he was much more interested in my remark that Tiling allows reduction to it of all\\ other search problems.
+To my shagreen, Kolmogorov was not impressed with the concept of optimality, saw it as too abstract for the issue at hand.
+(Indeed, finding specific bounds did not look as hopeless then as it now does.)
+But he was much more interested in my remark that Tiling allows reduction to it of all\\ other search problems.
 He thought I should publish {\bf that} rather than the optimal search.

 I thought it would only be worth publishing if I can reduce it to some popular problems.\\ My obstacle was that combinatorics was not popular in Russia, and my choice\\ of problems that might impress the math community was rather limited.\\ I saw no hope for something like factoring, but spent years in naive attempts\\ on things like graph isomorphism, finding small circuits for boolean tables, etc.